Daedalus11069/web-kv-datagen-docs/docs/profiles.md

 - **Join**: Takes one argument, the glue to join the collection together with.
 Glue is text, and is inserted between each collection peice.
   - _Example_: `[ "t", "e", "s", "t" ]` -> `join("|")` -> `t|e|s|t`

+To remove any formatters in the chain, click the **x** above the formatter in question.
+Note that all subsequent formatters will also be deleted.

 Once a formatter chain is finished, click **Set Formatter Chain** to add the formatter chain to the **Content Key**. **Save/Save And Return** has no effect on content key formatters.

 ### Format Type